 It is a scholarly article if the Publcation Type is Academic Journal.

-The Ulrichsweb Global Serials Directory is a comprehensive international list of online and print journals, magazines, newspapers.
+The Ulrichsweb Global Serials Directory is a comprehensive international list of online and print journals, magazines, and newspapers.

 You may directly search the title of a "serial" publication in Ulrichsweb to be 100% certain that it is a scholarly journal.